do87/poly/README.md

 <img src="statics/workflow.svg" alt="workflow" align="left">
 <div style="padding: 10px;">

 1. The agent registers itself with the API and retrieves an access token
 2. The agent sends periodic liveness pings to the API
 3. The agent is polling for new runs to perform

-* During an agent's end of life process, it deregisters itself
+* When an agent receives a shutdown signal, it makes an API call to deregister itself
 </div>
 <br><br><br><br><br><br>